Mebdix/MyPersonalWebsite/content/authors/admin/_index.md

 title: Malek Ebadi
 ---

 Malek Ebadi is a Ph.D. candidate at Sabanci university, department of industrial engineering.
-His main research interests include decision making under uncertainty with applications in public health and medical decision making, maintenance and crowdsourcing planning.
+His main research interests include decision making under uncertainty with applications in public health and medical decision making, maintenance and crowd-sourcing planning.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+His Ph.D. dissertation considers optimal screening decision making for cervical cancer patients.
+The problem is modeled as a partially observable Markov decision process which is known to be doubly cursed: curse of dimensionality and curse of horizon.
+Following this thread, he is investigating algorithmic improvements in approximate solutions of the POMDP problems.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.